Happy Friday friends!

 When we began to design our new kitchen I knew that I would need the help of a great kitchen designer.
-Yvonne King has worked on many of my friend’s homes and I loved her style.
+If you haven’t considered using a kitchen designer before I highly recommend it.
+My designer, Yvonne King has worked on many of my friend’s homes and I loved her style.
 From the get go, Yvonne was a dream to work with.
-She listened to everything that I said I wanted to incorporate in my kitchen and she somehow made it work.
+She listened to everything that I wanted to incorporate in my kitchen and she somehow made it work.
 This wall acts as an anchor in the space and houses just about everything we live for… our large refrigerator, commercial range, coffee maker and the cabinets we use the most.

 Because this wall sits opposite from our family room, and it’s the most viewed wall in the house, it was very important to me that it not only be functional, but beautiful.